To SQL, or not to SQL, that is the question.

 In practice, the lines between actual database providers and their CAP guarantees can become a little blurry.
 A lot of modern databases can be configured to be either CA, CP, or AP.

 When dealing with distributed systems, we should expect network partition failures.
 Therefore, we must tolerate network partitioning.
 That leaves us with a choice between availability and consistency.
-Nevertheless, when there are no network partition failures present, both availability and consistency can be satisfied.
+Nevertheless, when no network partition failures are present, both availability and consistency can be satisfied.

 The PACELC theorem goes even further down the theoretical computer science rabbit hole.
-It extends the CAP theorem by stating that in the absence of network partitions another trade-off between latency and consistency arises.
+It extends the CAP theorem by stating that another trade-off between latency and consistency arises in the absence of network partitions.

 SQL (relational) databases store data in tables having predefined schemas.
-These schemas can be changed later, however, that requires modifying the whole database and some downtime.
-Each table row contains all the information about one entity while each column contains all the separate entity fields.
+These schemas can be changed later.
+However, changing them requires modifying the whole database and some downtime.
+Each table row contains all the information about one entity, while each column contains all the separate entity fields.
 The data can be manipulated using SQL (structured query language).